reasonwithoutrestraint/site/Original/Metaethical Overview.md

         - Cannot account for disagreement.
         - Normative: Cannot explain categorical normative authority (if used to analyze morality directly).
         - Normative: Cannot analyze normativity generally (if analysis depends fully informed judgments, cannot explain epistemic normativity).
-3. Objectivism: normative facts based on correspondence with normative facts, which are ontologically prior to, and can explain, normative judgments.
+2. Objectivism: normative facts based on correspondence with normative facts, which are ontologically prior to, and can explain, normative judgments.
     - Cons:
         - Motivation: Cannot explain intrinsic motivation
         - Normative: Cannot ground intrinsic rationality
+        - Arguments often apply to judgments that are clearly objective.

 Fourth option that no one accepts: normative facts are ontologically prior to moral views, but cannot explain any moral views.
 In that case, we are not in causal contact with moral facts.
 Thus, we have no reason to believe in them.